stevencurtis/SwiftCoding/LeetCode/Contests/217/README.md

-# LeetCode Weekly Contest 217 Swift solutions
+# LeetCode Weekly Contest 217 Swift Solutions
 ## No specialist knowledge required

 ![photo-1507525428034-b723cf961d3e](Images/photo-1507525428034-b723cf961d3e.png)
 <sub>Photo by Sean O. @seantookthese</sub>

 This article is about the 4 challenges in the LeetCode Weekly Contest 217.
-That isL
+That is it!

 1672 Richest Customer Wealth<br>
 1673 Find the Most Competitive Subsequence<br>